Let’s start simple – what is conceptual art?

 Reading this information about the anthropomorphization of Horn’s machines can really help one to more fully understand her work and its intention.

 Applying the four steps above…

 Walking around the piece, and realizing this is a real piano, marveling at it being suspended upside down can create added appreciation for such work.
 Reading the statement, where one realizes the layers behind Horn’s intention where she was creating a “living machine” yet one not meant to live forever.
 (And that this was a machine escaped from a psychiatric hospital!)
-There was a sense of melancholy yet exuberant freedom in Concern for Anarchy that I sensed after reading about the work.
+There was a sense of melancholy yet exuberant freedom in Concert for Anarchy that I sensed after reading about the work.

 Considering the timeframe of its creation also gave me a much greater appreciation for her concept.
 Looking back to 1990, this was the cusp of the internet age, where computers were just starting to be used, and mobile phones were still a thing of the future.
 The concept of a “living machine” was truly ahead of its time.
 And, the idea of a machine that would become obsolete, that it could “faint”, stop working (and then restart), all of these concepts mirror the future of the computer age, but with a mechanical object.

 So, when you next encounter a piece of conceptual art, take the time to really look at it.
 Read any information on the wall, and think about what the artist might have been trying to say.
 Speaking with another person (or writing about it) can assist in making these sorts of connections between an item and its context as well.
 Conversation around art is important – the meaning we ascribe to it is as important if not moreso than that originally intended by the artist.